floatinghotpot/UnityBatchBuild/README.md

 * Modify xcode project settings, plist & resource
 * Call Xcodebuild batch mode
 * Pack the Xcode .app to .ipa
-* Archive packages to remote host with SCP or FTP
+* Archive packages and streaming assets to remote host with SCP
-* Execute pre-configured shell script on remote host before & after copying file
+* Run pre-configured shell script on local and remote host

-Single command "./build.py all" to do everything, and it can also be integrated with daily build.
+Single command "./batch.py -c -b -a all" to do everything, and it can also be integrated with daily build.

 # Dependency